Team champions are determined by counting total team victories in Conference meets. There are no tie-breakers; ties (shared titles) are possible.

 Once the bouts fenced threshold* is met, the victory percentage (greater value prevails) is used to determine all-star ranking .
 In the case of ties, indicators (touches scored – touches received; greater difference prevails) are used.
 Further tie breakers are undefined.

-*Bouts fenced threshold: To be eligible, a fencer must fence in a minimum of 2/3 of the scheduled bouts in the season (minimums are 20 for men, 24 for women).
+*Bouts fenced threshold: To be eligible, a fencer must fence in a minimum of 2/3 of the scheduled bouts in the season.
 This threshold is common to all of the conference's individual accolades.

 Elliot Lilien Award